-The following three part blog provides a comprehensive description of the concepts concerning “Data Management” specifically and a “Capability” in general within the context of a framework comprised of ten (10) data management functions.
-The Data Management functions defined within this blog come from the writings of The Data Management Association (DAMA – www.dama.com) and its Data Management Body of Knowledge (DMBOK v.1).
-The Data Management Body of Knowledge is a respected publication which attempts to formulate the concept of managing a corporate’s data as an asset.
-The DAMA DMBOK v.1 is the basis for the terminology used to define the ten (10) data management functions.
+The following three-part blog provides a comprehensive description of the concepts concerning “data management” specifically and “capability” in general within the context of a framework comprised of ten (10) data management functions.
+The data management functions defined within this blog come from the writings of The Data Management Association (DAMA) and its Data Management Body of Knowledge (DMBOK v.1).
+The Data Management Body of Knowledge is a respected publication that attempts to formulate the concept of managing a corporation’s data as an asset.
+The DAMA DMBOK v.1 is the basis for the terminology used to define the ten (10) data management functions and capabilities.

 The sum of the three blog parts will attempt to explain how an approach that focuses on data management capability will enhance an organization’s ability to leverage data as an asset and enable its business strategy decisions.
-Unlike approaches that focus on information technology to enable business strategy, data management is a more comprehensive approach that leverages business knowledge and expects business inputs to inform the data management strategy.
-Data management also takes on an enterprise view of the organization and attempts to maximize business value while minimizing resource requirements.
-This is attained by delivering solutions that are fit for their purpose as defined by the business and streamlining technology and processes.
+Unlike approaches that focus on information technology to enable business strategy, data management is a more comprehensive approach that leverages business knowledge and capabilities.
+This approach expects business inputs to inform the data management strategy.

 Definitions